bagisto/bagisto-docs/src/docs/getting-started/best-security-practice.md

 - Review and configure iptable rules to prevent unauthorized access and activity.
 - Regularly back up important files and store them remotely in a secure environment.

-## Strong Passwords
+## 🔑 Strong Passwords

 Ensure the use of strong and unique passwords and encourage periodic password changes.
 You can use a password generator tool ([Password Generator](https://passwords-generator.org/)) to create strong passwords.
-Limit access to the Bagisto admin

- panel by updating the whitelist with authorized IP addresses.
+Limit access to the Bagisto admin panel by updating the whitelist with authorized IP addresses.

-## Implementation of HTTP Security Headers
+## 🌐 Implementation of HTTP Security Headers

 Implementing the following HTTP security headers enhances web security:

-### HTTP Strict Transport Security (HSTS)
+### 🔒 HTTP Strict Transport Security (HSTS)

-Set the **`Strict-Transport-Security`** response header to instruct the browser to only access the application using HTTPS:
+Set the **`Strict-Transport-Security`** response header to instruct the browser to access the application only using HTTPS:

 ```
 Strict-Transport-Security: max-age=<expire-time>
 ```

-### Cross-Site Scripting Protection (X-XSS Protection)
+### ⚔️ Cross-Site Scripting Protection (X-XSS-Protection)

 Set the **`X-XSS-Protection`** response header to enable browsers to detect and prevent cross-site scripting (XSS) attacks: